Sherin2004/health_care_web/README.md

-# Healthcare Services Management App
+# Healthcare Services Management Website

-This is a simple React web application to manage and display a list of healthcare services.
+This is a simple React website  to manage and display a list of healthcare services.
 Users can add, update, and delete services from the list.

 ## Features